ricky-ultimate/courseflow-backend/src/auth/README.md

 ## Authentication Flow

 ### Student Authentication
-1. **Registration**: Students register with email, password, and basic information (no verification code required)
+1. **Registration**: Students register with matricNO, email, password, and basic information (no verification code required)
 2. **Login**: Students authenticate with email/password only
 3. **Authorization**: JWT token must be included in Authorization header for protected endpoints
+4. **Token Validation**: Use `/auth/me` endpoint to validate tokens and get current user info

 ### Admin/Lecturer Authentication
 1. **Registration**: Admin/Lecturer accounts require a valid verification code during registration to verify their role
 2. **Login**: Once registered, Admin/Lecturer accounts login with email/password only (same as students)
 3. **Authorization**: Same JWT token system as students, but with elevated permissions based on stored role
+4. **Token Validation**: Use `/auth/me` endpoint to validate tokens and get current user info

 ### Password Reset Flow
 1. **Request Reset**: Users can request password reset via email
-2. **Verification**: Reset requires verification code
+2. **Reset Token**: Reset requires the token received via email
-3. **New Password**: Set new password with valid verification code
+3. **New Password**: Set new password with valid reset token

 ## Verification Code System

 Verification codes are used to:
 - **Secure role assignment** during registration only
 - **Prevent unauthorized role escalation** to admin/lecturer positions
-- **Password reset operations** for all user types

 **Code Properties:**
-- 6-digit numeric codes
+- Alphanumeric codes (e.g., ADMIN-2025-ABC123)
-- Time-limited expiration
+- Time-limited expiration (optional)
-- Single-use or limited-use depending on type
+- Single-use or limited-use depending on configuration
 - Generated and managed by administrators

 **Important:** Verification codes are only required during registration for admin/lecturer roles.
 Once registered, all users login with just email and password.